Conditional formatting in Excel: how to change cells colour based on value

 Conditional formatting is a great way to distinguish data in your Excel table!

-Learn how to create a rule in Excel so cells change color, based on numbers or text, for example.
+Learn how to create a rule in Excel so cells change colour, based on numbers or text, for example.
 Use conditional formatting with the IF formula or else and understand your worksheet data within seconds.

 Highlight percentage of completion or the highest value in a column with this handy tool!